c42f/c42f.github.io/content/blog/4-windows-development-vm.md

 Firstly, install the `virt-manager` package which provides a GUI which will let you configure VM hardware interactively, gives a list of VMs and a graphical console for each VM.
+Also add yourself to the libvirt group so you can run the `libvirt` tools without a password (type `usermod -a -G libvirt $USER` and restart your session).

 Let's create a VM with the `virt-manager` GUI:

 * Click `File->New Virtual Machine`.
 * When starting from scratch you'll probably want "Local install media" to